Tiramitzu/Tiramitzu/README.md

   and more about
   <img style="margin: 0px" src="https://profilinator.rishav.dev/skills-assets/java-original-wordmark.svg" alt="Java" height="25"/>

-  My current project is something kinda like AI for android?
+  My current project is something kinda like AI for android? or nah.

   If you need help about our <a href="https://profilinator.rishav.dev/" target="_blank">Discord Music Bot</a> join us at <a href="https://discord.gg/AaGN76ZmEq" target="_blank"> Discord</a>